Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Preliminaries

 \section{Preliminaries}

 In the Fair Top-$k$ Selection problem, we are given a set, $\mathcal{C}$, of candidates (or items), each described by $d$ scoring attributes and a sensitive attribute.
 For each $c\in \mathcal{C}$, we use a point $p(c) = (p_1, p_2, \dots, p_d)$ in $\mathbb{R}^d$ to represent the values of its scoring attributes and a label $A(c)$ to represent the value of its sensitive attribute, where $A(c) \in \{\mathcal{G}_1,\mathcal{G}_2,\dots,\mathcal{G}_m\}$.
 Among these labels, $\mathcal{G}_1$ denotes the protected group, which indicates a membership in a minority or historically disadvantaged group.
+With a slight abuse of notation (to align with \cite{zehlike2022fairness}), we also use $\mathcal{G}_i$ to denote the subset of candidates in $C$ whose sensitive attribute value is the label $\mathcal{G}_i$, particularly for case of $i = 1$.
 To simplify notation, we may use $p$ instead of $p(c)$, if there is no ambiguity.
 Besides, we may refer to a candidate $c$ by its corresponding point $p(c)$ when the context is clear.

 We focus on the class of linear scoring functions.
-Such a function is given by a real-valued weight vector $w = (w_1, w_2, \dots, w_d)^{\intercal}$, where each $w_i\geq 0$.
+Such a function is given by a real-valued weight vector $w = (w_1, w_2, \dots, w_d)$, where each $w_i\geq 0$.
+(This non-negativity of linear scoring functions is a widely adopted assumption, e.g., in \cite{vlachou2010reverse, cao2017k, asudeh2019designing}.)
 The score of a candidate $c$ is computed as $f(p(c)) = w\cdot p(c) = \sum_{i=1}^d w_ip_i$.
 The top-$k$ candidates for a given $w$ are the candidates with the $k$ highest scores.
-In Fair Top-$k$ Selection problem, the goal is to find a weight vector for which the top-$k$ candidates satisfy the fairness constraints (described below).
+In the Fair Top-$k$ Selection problem, the goal is to find a weight vector for which the top-$k$ candidates satisfy the fairness constraint (described below).